GreatCrazyCode/EnglishSchedule/EnglishAtWork_Resource/59_THE SHOW MUST GO ON.md

 PaulTom, Anna, I think we'd better talk about this back in my office.

-NarratorCrikey!
+Narrator Crikey!
 That was certainly a spectacular presentation.
 Let's hope Tom’s outburst doesn't stop the orders flying in – but not via the window!
 Find out next time on English at Work.
 Bye!